5 Written Questions

 5 Matching Questions

-- What does it mean for a function to be intractable?
+- What does it mean to divide and conquer?

 5 Multiple Choice Questions

 - a stack that keeps a fresh set of values for each variable in a stack frame

 - It makes a new linked list whose elements are in reverse order of the original list

 5 True/False Questions

 What is random access? → describes a data structure in which all accesses have the same costs

 Which algorithms show up as straight lines on log-log graphs? → Polynomial

 What does it mean for something to be random access? → Access to any element has the same cost (for example, arrays)

 64-bits can represent about how many decimal digits? → 19